 This field trip is free to attend and open to any young birders and their parents/guardians.
 Advance registration is required.
 Iowa Young Birders welcomes everyone to the outdoors regardless of age, race, ethnicity, gender, orientation, religion, creed, national origin, or disability status.
 Our events can accommodate wheelchairs, vision and hearing impairments, and other health conditions.
 For questions, or to request accommodations for an upcoming event, please send us a message or email.

-Photo credit: Chris Davis, Macaulay Library
+Photo credit: Chris Wood, Macaulay Library

 Register